ModiaSim/SignalTablesInterface_GLMakie/README.md

-This package is an interface from [SignalTables](https://github.com/ModiaSim/SignalTables.jl) to [GLMakie](https://github.com/JuliaPlots/Makie.jl) (= Julia interface to backend GLMakie of Makie.jl) in order to be able to perform convenient line plots in SignalTables via PyPlot.
+This package is an interface from [SignalTables](https://github.com/ModiaSim/SignalTables.jl) to [GLMakie](https://github.com/JuliaPlots/Makie.jl) (= Julia interface to backend GLMakie of Makie.jl) in order to be able to perform convenient line plots in SignalTables via GLMakie.

-SignalTablesInterface_GLMakie is usually not directly used, but is activated via package [SignalTables](https://github.com/ModiaSim/SignalTables.jl).
+This package is usually not directly used, but is activated via package [SignalTables](https://github.com/ModiaSim/SignalTables.jl).
 For details of the installation and the usage, see the [SignalTables documentation](https://modiasim.github.io/SignalTables.jl/stable/index.html).